jumpycalm/pn532-cloner/README.md

 # Support this project:

-Contribute code change to this project to make this project better
+Contribute code change, report bug and provide suggestions for improvements to this project to make this project better

-Buy a PN532 board with a USB-C port from me

-Buy the blank magic tags from me
+Buy RFID tags and RFID research tools from my [online store](https://www.mrkeyfob.com/collections/tags-for-rfid-research)

 # Proprietary Notes
 FeliCa is a registered trademark of the Sony Corporation.
 MIFARE is a trademark of NXP Semiconductors.
 Jewel Topaz is a trademark of Innovision Research & Technology.
 All other trademarks are the property of their respective owners.